fortunejs/fortune/README.md

 })
 ```

 By default, the data is persisted in memory.
 There are adapters for databases such as [MongoDB](https://github.com/fortunejs/fortune-mongodb), [Postgres](https://github.com/fortunejs/fortune-postgres), and [NeDB](https://github.com/fortunejs/fortune-nedb).

-Then lets add a HTTP server:
+Then let's add a HTTP server:

 ```js
 // server.js